lunacys/BeatTheNotes/README.md

 # BeatTheNotes (BTN)

-## The game engine is now being developed at the new repo which is private for now.
-This repo is frozen until the engine is done.

-## Current project stage: Creating Game & Engine Architecture

-It means that no code is ready yet.
-We'll get to write code after the game & engine architecture is done.

 ## Description

 **BeatTheNotes** is an open-source cross-platform rhythm game with rich capabilities of enhancing your gameplay expireince.